WassimMgg/WassimMgg/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-👋 Who are you?
+👋 Who I'm ?

 Hi, I'm Wassim Meguellati!
 I am a Computer Science Master's student and the former head of the "Tech Geeks" university club. and right now i'm doing my Erasmus at Poland.

-🔭 What are you currently working on?
+🔭 What I'm currently working on ?

 I am currently learning about Artificial Intelligence and Data Science, while continuously sharpening my Backend skills.

-💻 What tools do you use?
+💻 What tools do I use ?

 My main programming languages is Python.
 For my daily driver and development environment, I am a learning how to use Arch Linux with Hyprland.

-📫 How to reach you?
+📫 How can someone to reach me ?

 You can reach out to me via meguellatiwassim1@gmail.com .